jet/dotnet-templates/README.md

 - [`proConsumer`](propulsion-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion). (typically consuming from an app produced with `dotnet new proProjector -k`)

 ## Producer/Reactor Templates combining usage of Equinox and Propulsion

+The bulk of the remaining templates have a consumer aspect, and hence involve usage of `Propulsion`.
+The specific behaviors carried out in reaction to incoming events often use `Equinox components

 <a name="proReactor"></a>
 - [`proReactor`](propulsion-reactor/README.md) - Boilerplate for an application that handles reactive actions ranging from publishing notifications via Kafka (simple, or [summarising events](http://verraes.net/2019/05/patterns-for-decoupling-distsys-summary-event/) through to driving follow-on actions implied by events (e.g., updating a denormalized view of an aggregate)